Egyptian numerals: Zero

+According to Carl Boyer, a deed from Edfu contained a "zero concept" replacing the magnitude in geometry.

 Fractions

 Rational numbers could also be expressed, but only as sums of unit fractions, i.e., sums of reciprocals of positive integers, except for 2/3 and 3/4.
 The hieroglyph indicating a fraction looked like a mouth, which meant "part":

 Fractions were written with this fractional solidus, i.e., the numerator 1, and the positive denominator below.
 Thus, 1/3 was written as:

 Special symbols were used for 1/2 and for the non-unit fractions 2/3 and, less frequently, 3/4:

 If the denominator became too large, the "mouth" was just placed over the beginning of the "denominator":